Chronic Obstructive Pulmonary Disease

 COPD stem cell treatment: how they can help

 Stem cells are much rarer than progenitors, but they are found in both embryonic and adult lungs.
 Some stem cells contribute to initial lung development and others help repair and regenerate the lung throughout life.

 Stem cells can migrate to the sites of injury attracted by specific chemicals released by the damaged tissue.

 The cell, by homing to the damaged area will fuse with the damaged tissue by the process of engraftment and become the same tissue by displaying the property of plasticity.

-Our COPD Treatment stem cell program can greatly benefit patients with a range of lung diseases.
-Contact us now for a free consultation.
+Our COPD stem cell treatment program can greatly benefit patients with a range of lung diseases.